graysurf/zsh-kit/docs/git-lock.md

 - File format:
   - Line 1: `commit-hash # optional note`
   - Line 2: `timestamp=YYYY-MM-DD HH:MM:SS`
-- `gunlock` and `git-lock-tag` read from these files
+- `git-lock unlock` and `git-lock tag` read from these files
-- `git-lock-list` sorts using timestamps for recent-first ordering
+- `git-lock list` sorts using timestamps for recent-first ordering
 - `basename` of `git rev-parse --show-toplevel` is used to isolate per-repo locking

 ---

 ## 📤 Output Preview

-A sample `git-lock-list` might look like:
+A sample `git-lock list` might look like:

 ```
 🔐 git-lock list for [my-repo]: